OWASP/CheatSheetSeries/CONTRIBUTING.md

 **Notes:**
 * Regarding fixing of a typo in existing cheat sheet, you can directly create a Pull Request otherwise follow the process below.
-* :warning: Pull Request marked as **WAITING_UPDATE** (indicate that the core team wait an update from the author of the Pull Request) that do not receive any update from the author in a timeframe superior to one months then will be closed.
+* :warning: Pull Request marked as **WAITING_UPDATE** (indicate that the core team wait an update from the author of the Pull Request) that do not receive any update from the author in a timeframe superior to one month then will be closed.
-* :warning: If the assignees of an issue do not provide any Pull Request in a timeframe superior to one months then the issue will go back to the **HELP_WANTED** state and assignees will be removed.
+* :warning: If the assignees of an issue do not provide any Pull Request in a timeframe superior to one month then the issue will go back to the **HELP_WANTED** state and assignees will be removed.

 Follow these steps: